Submit domain

 Completed results appear only on the verified route.

-If the scan finishes before verification, the ready state is preserved but the results-ready email waits until verification occurs.
+If the review finishes before verification, the ready state is preserved but the results-ready email waits until verification occurs.
 No verified click means no results-ready email to that recipient.

 Results-ready delivery remains gated behind verification and completion.